javinyx/WindowsToolkit/README.md

 To make it in this list, apps must meet two or more of the following criteria:
 * *Open Source* / *Free to use*
-* *Customizable UI* / *Fluent Design*
+* *Theme Support*
+* *Plugin Support*
 * *Available in [Chocolatey Repository](https://community.chocolatey.org/packages)* / [Microsoft Store](https://www.microsoft.com/en-us/store/apps/windows)
 * *Cross-device compatibility*

 The list tries to give at least one alternative to each top pick for each app section, if a Chocolatey Package is available I prioritize it over the Microsoft Store alternative.

-## Why was this made?
+## Why was this repository made?

 I believe that Windows is still far behind in terms of application installation, making us of a packet manager like Chocolatey can help you keep track of what's installed and of updates.

 I also think that many applications are simply unknown to many people, therefore I want to give light to some of them.
-If, like me, you're using Windows, Android and iPadOS on a daily basis you will be able to find some nice cross-platform apps.
+If, like me, you're using Windows, Android and iOS on a daily basis you will be able to find some nice cross-platform apps.

 If you want to provide feedback please do so using GitHub Issues.

-# Applications
+## Chocolatey Installation

 While [Microsoft Store](https://www.microsoft.com/en-us/store/apps/windows) is pre-installed in Windows 10, [Chocolatey](https://chocolatey.org/install) is not, so here is how to install it.